Driv3r-tech/ai-dialog-guide/chapters/eng/chapter221.md

 # 2.2 Block: Studying the Self

 # 2.2.1.
-AI as a Mirror: Systematizing Experience and Self-Understanding
+Understanding Yourself Through Life Event Lists

 AI helps you look at yourself from the outside and organize key observations into a system.
 This is especially valuable if you want to:
 - identify what causes you stress,